Hope-Liang/ID2223Project/README.md

 ### Training Pipeline

-We the trained a XGBoost model with [incident-training-pipeline.py](https://github.com/Hope-Liang/ID2223Project/blob/main/incident-training-pipeline.py)
+We the trained a XGBoost model with [incident-training-pipeline.py](https://github.com/Hope-Liang/ID2223Project/blob/main/incident-training-pipeline.py), which reads the data from the feature store and creates a feature view.
+The train-test-split-ratio is set to be 80%-20%, and

 ### Inference Pipeline